Park Slope Food Coop: Membership

-In order to join the co-op, new members must attend an orientation and sign up for a monthly 2h 45min volunteer shift.
-The volunteer positions fall into the following categories: food processing, inventory, maintenance, office, receiving & stocking, second floor service desk, shopping, soup kitchen prep, and soup kitchen at CHiPS (a local charity organization).
+Members are required to work a 2-hour, 45 min. shift every six weeks.
+The positions fall into the following categories: food processing, inventory, maintenance, office, check-out, receiving & stocking, soup kitchen prep, and soup kitchen at CHiPS (a local charity organization).
 All slots other than the last two directly relate to the daily operation of the co-op.

-After shift assignment, new members have a month to pay their one-time membership fee (regular: $25 or low-income reduced rate: $5) and eight weeks to pay their membership investment deposit (regular: $100 or low-income reduced rate: $10) which will be returned if they decide leave the co-op.
+After joining, new members pay a one-time membership fee and a membership investment deposit which will be returned if they decide leave the co-op.

-Members must show up and work their volunteer shifts once a month, but if they cannot make their usual shift they have the option to swap shifts with another member.
+Members must show up and work their shifts, but if they cannot make their usual shift they have the option to swap shifts with another member.
 If a member misses their shift, they must complete two make-up shifts before their next shift.
 The strictness of this policy has been criticized as unfair to single parents, members with multiple outside jobs, and students, since an excess of required make-up shifts requires significant working hours that may be unmanageable without external support.

 Unpaid membership fees or unmet shifts lead to a status of "Alert," and then ultimately "Suspended," which prevent a member from entering and shopping at the co-op.

-Senior members are eligible 'retire' from their volunteer duties, with retirement age dependent on total years of membership.
+Senior members are eligible to 'retire' from their volunteer duties, with retirement age dependent on total years of membership.
 Chronically ill members and anyone under 18 are also not required to work.
 Temporary injuries and sickness can be taken into account to excuse volunteer duties.

-On Monday, March 23, 2020, for the first time in their history, the co-op suspended their member work requirement in order to reduce the risk of COVID-19 infection to paid staff.
+On Monday, March 23, 2020, for the first time in their history, the co-op suspended their member work requirement to reduce the risk of COVID-19 infection to paid staff.
 The co-op operated purely by existing and temporary paid workers until mid-October 2020, when a voluntary member labor program began for select assignments.